30 Different Types of Espresso Drinks | (Must Try!)

 Ristretto” literally means “restricting” in Italian and by ordering a ristretto shot you are asking Barista to limit the amount of water.

 The Ristretto shots are known for their intense flavor and syrupy texture.
-They have a less bitter taste than regular Espresso because of the short brewing time.
+It has a less bitter taste than regular Espresso because of the short brewing time.

 Ristretto shot